 St. Eustatius is another island between Saba and St. Kitts to wet your diving appetite with various dive sites around offering shipwrecks, walls, dropoffs and volcanic canyons.

 Diving here in this part of the Caribbean can be great any time of year.
 With an average water temperature of 22 - 30 degrees Celcius and an average visibility of 20 metres you are sure to enjoy your dives around these beautiful islands.
 It can be slightly colder between October and May so you may require a 5mm wetsuit instead of 3mm shortie.

 Tips For Travellers

-Local currency is the Eastern Caribbean Dollar at 2.7 to the United States Dollar (USD), however the USD is as widely accepted on both islands.
+The local currency is the Eastern Caribbean Dollar at 2.7 to the United States Dollar (USD), however, the USD is as widely accepted on both islands.
 You will need to remember your travel adapters for D/G plug types (230V) if you wish to charge the all important camera so you can take your memories away with you.
-Due to the tropical climate it is wise for on shore visits to carry a thin but effective waterproof; the islands are dense with rainforest.
+Due to the tropical climate, it is wise for onshore visits to carry a thin but effective waterproof; the islands are dense with rainforest.

 How To Get There & Ports Of Departure

 Liveaboard itineraries here usually begin at the port of St. Maarten or St. Kitts and end at the other on a Saturday - see booking and itineraries for details.
 When departing from St Kitts you will need to take a taxi to Port Zante in downtown Basseterre.
 Both islands can be reached by plane from many of the surrounding islands.
 Check out Winair and LIAT air for fares.